François Arago

-Dominique François Jean Arago (Domènec Francesc Joan Aragó), known simply as François Arago (/fr/; Catalan: Francesc Aragó, /ca/; 26 February 1786 – 2 October 1853), was a French mathematician, physicist, astronomer, freemason, supporter of the Carbonari revolutionaries and politician.
+Dominique François Jean Arago (Domènec Francesc Joan Aragó), known simply as François Arago (/fr/; Francesc Aragó, /ca/; 26 February 1786 – 2 October 1853), was a French mathematician, physicist, astronomer, freemason, supporter of the Carbonari revolutionaries, and politician.

+In physics, he is known for helping establishing the wave theory of light.
+The Arago spot, an important experiment in optics that demonstrated this phenomenon, is named after him.

 Early life and work

 Arago was born at Estagel, a small village of 3,000 near Perpignan, in the département of Pyrénées-Orientales, France, where his father held the position of Treasurer of the Mint.
 His parents were François Bonaventure Arago (1754–1814) and Marie Arago (1755–1845).

 Arago was the eldest of six brothers.
 Jean (1788–1836) emigrated to North America and became a general in the Mexican army.
 Jacques (1790–1854) took part in Louis de Freycinet's exploring voyage in the Uranie from 1817 to 1821, and on his return to France devoted himself to his journalism and the drama.
 Victor (1792–1867) was a French soldier.
 Joseph (1796–1860) became a soldier in the Mexican army. Étienne (1802–1892), is said to have collaborated with Honoré de Balzac in The Heiress of Birague, and from 1822 to 1847 wrote a great number of light dramatic pieces, mostly in collaboration.

 Showing decided military tastes, François Arago was sent to the municipal college of Perpignan, where he began to study mathematics in preparation for the entrance examination of the École Polytechnique.
 Within two years and a half he had mastered all the subjects prescribed for examination, and a great deal more, and, on going up for examination at Toulouse, he astounded his examiner by his knowledge of J.-L. Lagrange's work.

 Towards the close of 1803, Arago entered the École Polytechnique, Paris, but apparently found the professors there incapable of imparting knowledge or maintaining discipline.
 The artillery service was his ambition, and in 1804, through the advice and recommendation of Siméon Poisson, he received the appointment of secretary to the Paris Observatory.
 He now became acquainted with Pierre-Simon Laplace, and through his influence was commissioned, with Jean-Baptiste Biot, to complete the meridian arc measurements which had been begun by J. B. J. Delambre, and interrupted since the death of P. F. A. Méchain in 1804 (the meridian arc of Delambre and Méchain).
 Arago and Biot left Paris in 1806 and began operations along the mountains of Spain.
 Biot returned to Paris after they had determined the latitude of Formentera, the southernmost point to which they were to carry the survey.
 Arago continued the work until 1809, his purpose being to measure a meridian arc in order to determine the exact length of a metre (see Paris meridian#History).